-\textit{Quasiperiodicity-induced NHSE.} To examine the NHSE regime induced by strong $\lambda$, we analyze the energy spectrum, the spatial distribution of eigenstates, and the localization length for representative $\mu$ and $\lambda$ values, as displayed in Fig.~\ref{fig:NHSE}.
+To examine the NHSE regime induced by sufficiently strong $\lambda$, we analyze the energy spectrum, the spatial distribution of eigenstates, and the localization length for representative $\mu$ and $\lambda$ values, as displayed in Fig.~\ref{fig:NHSE}.
 We first examine the PBC ($\ln \mu = 0$) and GBC $(\ln \mu = -25)$ energy spectra for a fixed $L$.
-For $\lambda = 0$, as shown in Fig.~\ref{fig:NHSE}(a), the GBC spectrum remains complex and lies inside the PBC one as typical of the SFL regime~\cite{Li2020,Li2021,Liu2021exactsol,Yokomizo2021,Molignini2023,Li2023,Wang2023,Liu2024,Peng2025,Zhang2025,Shigedomi2025}.
-In stark contrast, for $\lambda = 2.7J$, the GBC spectrum completely collapses onto the real axis within the complex PBC loop, as shown in Fig.~\ref{fig:NHSE}(b).
-This spectral reality provides unambiguous evidence of the genuine emergence of the NHSE regime, marking a breakdown of the SFL regime observed in the absence of quasiperiodicity.
+For $\lambda = 0$, as shown in Fig.~\ref{fig:NHSE}{\bf a}, the GBC spectrum remains complex and lies inside the PBC one as typical of the SFL regime~\cite{Li2020,Li2021,Liu2021exactsol,Yokomizo2021,Molignini2023,Li2023,Wang2023,Liu2024,Peng2025,Zhang2025,Shigedomi2025}.
+In stark contrast, for $\lambda = 2.7J$, the GBC spectrum completely collapses onto the real axis within the complex PBC loop, as shown in Fig.~\ref{fig:NHSE}{\bf b}.
+This spectral feature provides unambiguous evidence of the genuine emergence of the NHSE regime, marking a breakdown of the SFL regime observed in the absence of quasiperiodicity.

-Figure~\ref{fig:NHSE}(c) shows the spatial distribution of the density $|\psi(x)|^2$.
+Figure~\ref{fig:NHSE}{\bf c} shows the spatial distribution of the density $|\psi(x)|^2$.
 We identify distinct peak positions characteristic of the SFL ($\lambda = 0$), NHSE ($\lambda = 2.7J$), and localized ($\lambda = 3.3J$) regimes for a fixed $L$, denoted as $X_{0}$, $X_1$, and $X_2$, respectively.
-In the intermediate range $2J \lesssim \lambda \lesssim 3.3J$, peaks at these positions coexist; as $\lambda$ increases the intensity at $X_0$ continuously diminishes while that at $X_1$ becomes dominant, followed by the gradual emergence of the bulk peak at $X_2$.
-This continuous transfer of spectral weight between spatially distinct modes justifies identifying the SFL-NHSE transition as a crossover.
-To quantitatively analyze this behavior and extract the corresponding localization lengths, we model the wavefunction profile of (right) eigenstate with the second-smallest real part of its eigenvalue using a multi-peak ansatz with the fixed peak positions $X_{0, 1, 2}$:
+In the intermediate range $2J \lesssim \lambda \lesssim 3.3J$, peaks at these positions coexist; as $\lambda$ increases, the intensity at $X_0$ continuously diminishes while the one at $X_1$ becomes dominant, followed by the gradual emergence of the bulk peak at $X_2$.
+This continuous transfer of wavefunction weight between spatially distinct modes justifies the identification of the SFL-NHSE boundary as a crossover.
+To quantitatively analyze this behavior and extract the corresponding localization lengths, we model the wavefunction profile of (right) eigenstate with the second-smallest real part of its eigenvalue using a multi-peak ansatz with the peak positions $X_{0, 1, 2}$:

 where $A_{0, 1, 2}$ and $\xi_{0, 1, 2}$ are the fitting parameters representing the amplitudes and localization lengths of the respective components.